Quantifying the noise sensitivity of the Wasserstein metric for images: Wasserstein metrics for signed and noise corrupted measures

 \paragraph{Dyadic bound on the Wasserstein distance.}

 To get sharp estimates on the Wasserstein distance, the following proposition is particularly useful.
 This is Proposition 1 of \cite{WeedBach2019}, but on a domain with an arbitrary diameter (their formulation assumed $\diam(S)=1$).
 The bound is based on the construction of a coupling at various scales, managing the mass imbalance in subdomains.
-This construction yields sharp rates in a variety of cases.
+This construction yields sharp rates in a variety of cases. \begin{prop} Let $\{\mathcal{Q}^k\}_{1 \le k \le k^*}$ be a dyadic partition of a set $S$ with parameter $\delta <1$.
+Then, for probability measures $\mu$ and $\nu$ supported on $S$,